emilfrej/Reddit4MentalHealthResearch/README.md

 ```

 ### Generate figures
-To generate the figures for the paper do.
-Obv this will require the full data set.
+To generate the figures for the paper run the following.
+This will require the full data set.
 This can then be used to knit report.rmd
 ```bash
 cd paper/
 Rscript make_figures_for_paper.R